+I print with anything that grows.
 Fresh or dried flowers, leaves, weeds, and even slices of fruits and vegetables all make wonderful prints when coated with dye and pressed to cloth.
 When exposed to sunlight, the dye that makes printing so easy is called Inkodye, which develops into rich colors.

 Working with Inkodye is fun, safe, and so easy that anyone can do it.
 If you’ve tried painting fabric with acrylic or fabric paint and found it messy to work with, slow to dry, or stiff on fabric, give Inkodye a try.
 It leaves the surface soft, dries quickly, and cleans up with water.

 Inkodye is a photo-reactive fabric medium that comes in twelve hues or colors, plus brown, black, and clear.
 Mixing a color with clear lowers the intensity or concentration of the hue, which is very strong if used undiluted.
 Applying Inkodye to dry fabric results in a sharp image; on wet fabric it gives a blurred image.